New Match Announced For NWA Alwayz Ready | 411MANIA

 New Match Announced For NWA Alwayz Ready

-The NWA has announced a new bout for their Alwayz Ready PPV next month.
-The promotion revealed on Thursday that Ricky & Kerry Morton will team up and take on The Fixers as well as AJ Cazana and a mystery partner in a three-way tag team match.
+A new singles match has been announced for next month’s NWA Alwayz Ready PPV.
+The NWA announced on Monday that Aron Stevens will face Trevor Murdoch in a bout that is being called “Aron Stevens’ Swan Song.”

-You can see the updated lineup below for the June 11th show:
+You can see the updated card below for the show, which takes place on June 11th from Knoxville, Tennessee and airs live on PPV:

 * NWA Worlds Heavyweight Championship Match: Matt Cardona vs. Nick Aldis